Haonan-Qi/FreeCodeCamp_Projects/Javascript Algorithms And Data Structures Certification (300 hours)/Study_Note.md

 - The functional programming software development approach `breaks` a program `into` small, testable `parts`.
 This section covers basic functional programming principles in JavaScript.
 ### Learn About Functional Programming
   - Functional programming is a style of programming where solutions are `simple`, `isolated` functions, `without` any `side effects` `outside` of `the function scope`.
 `INPUT -> PROCESS -> OUTPUT`
   -
 ### Understand Functional Programming Terminology
-- `Callbacks` are the functions that are slipped or passed into another function to decide the invocation of that function.
-You may have seen them passed to other methods, for example in filter, the callback function tells JavaScript the criteria for how to filter an array.
+- `Callbacks` are the functions that are slipped or ###  into another function to decide the invocation of that function.
+You may have seen them ###  to other methods, for example in filter, the callback function tells JavaScript the criteria for how to filter an array.
-- Functions that can be assigned to a variable, passed into another function, or returned from another function just like any other normal value, are called `first class functions`.
+- Functions that can be assigned to a variable, ###  into another function, or returned from another function just like any other normal value, are called `first class functions`.
 In JavaScript, `all` functions `are` first class functions.
 - The functions that take a function as an argument, or return a function as a return value are called `higher order functions`
-- When the functions are passed in to another function or returned from another function, then those functions which gets passed in or returned can be called a `lambda`.
+- When the functions are ###  in to another function or returned from another function, then those functions which gets ###  in or returned can be called a `lambda`.

 1. Callbacks
 2. first class functions